GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_Spanner_to_GCS_Avro.md

 * **tableNames** (Cloud Spanner table name(s).): If provided, only this comma separated list of tables are exported.
 Ancestor tables and tables that are referenced via foreign keys are required.
 If not explicitly listed, the `shouldExportRelatedTables` flag must be set for a successful export.
 Defaults to empty.
 * **shouldExportRelatedTables** (Export necessary Related Spanner tables.): Used in conjunction with `tableNames`.
 If true, add related tables necessary for the export, such as interleaved parent tables and foreign keys tables.
 If `tableNames` is specified but doesn't include related tables, this option must be set to true for a successful export.
 Defaults to: false.
 * **spannerPriority** (Priority for Spanner RPC invocations): The request priority for Cloud Spanner calls.
 The value must be one of: [HIGH,MEDIUM,LOW].
+* **dataBoostEnabled** (Use independent compute resource (Spanner DataBoost).): Use Spanner on-demand compute so the export job will run on independent compute resources and have no impact to current Spanner workloads.
+This will incur additional charges in Spanner.
+Defaults to: false.